FIFA 22 cover star: Mbappe confirmed as PSG star continues as face of EA Sports game

 Mbappe made his cover debut in FIFA 21, succeeding the likes of Virgil van Dijk and Eden Hazard on the cover of EA's annual game.

-Prior to that, Marco Reus' FIFA 17 selection came in between periods of Messi and Ronaldo dominance, with Messi serving as cover athlete of FIFA 13-16, sharing the honours on FIFA 15 with Hazard.
+Prior to that, Marco Reus' FIFA 17 selection came in between periods of Lionel Messi and Ronaldo dominance, with Messi serving as cover athlete of FIFA 13 to FIFA 16, sharing the honours on FIFA 15 with Hazard.

 Wayne Rooney has also had a sustained period of dominance when it comes to the FIFA cover, sharing the honours every year from FIFA 06-12 on the worldwide editions.